-3.2.3.3 Standard IG Cable Connector Pin Out
+3.2.3.3 Standard IG Cable Connector Pin Out for BAG601 Nude IG

-The information presented in this section is intended to address the installation/connection of a B-A type ionization gauge transducer or an IG cable that you may already have installed on your vacuum vessel which may not be directly compatible with InstruTech product designs, and you wish to continue using either that transducer/cable with the B-RAX.
+The information presented in this section is intended to address the installation/connection of a nude B-A type ionization gauge transducer or an IG cable that you may already have installed on your vacuum vessel which may not be directly compatible with InstruTech product designs, and you wish to continue using either that transducer/cable with the B-RAX.

-The pin-out of the CPC connector used on Granville-Phillips® and InstruTech® Ion Gauge cables is shown below.
-When using InstruTech two-filament switch capable cables such as those for use with controllers capable of switching the filament from the control unit, e.g., the B-RAX 3400, there is an additional pin/socket connection at contact N°.
-7 for FIL2.
+The pin-out of the CPC connector used on Granville-Phillips® and InstruTech® nude Ion Gauge cables is shown below (Do not use for BA600 Mini IG).
+When using InstruTech two-filament switch capable cables such as those for use with controllers capable of switching the filament from the control unit, e.g., the B-RAX 3400, there is an additional pin/socket connection at contact N° 7 for FIL2.
 This type of cable and control unit will allow the user to switch filaments from the control unit - there is no need to go to the transducer end of the cable and physically remove, rotate and reconnect the cable connector when it is desired to switch filaments.